 Handler (1986) and Bendix (2009) are two of the scholars who critique the concept of authenticity.

 Bendix (2009, p.
 7) identifies folklore as ‘a vehicle in the search for the authentic, satisfying a longing for an escape from modernity’.

 Bendix (ibid.) posits that nationalist movements, since the Romantic era (in the 19th century), have always used folklore and the idea of authenticity to build a sense of belonging and national identity.

 The reason why authenticity is problematic for Bendix (2009, p.
 9) is that its existence implies its opposite, the fake, a spurious tradition, thus ‘continually upholding the fallacy that cultural purity rather than hybridity are the norm’ (I will return to the concept of hybridity in 2.6).

-Also, labelling something as authentic, according to Bendix (2009, p.
+Also, labeling something as authentic, according to Bendix (2009, p.
 8), leads to its commodification and ‘once a cultural good has been declared authentic, the demand for it rises, and it acquires a market value’.